solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 ### getSlot

-Returns the current slot the node is processing
+Returns the slot associated with the given commitment level

+If the commitment level is not provided, then this method returns the highest finalized slot.

 #### Parameters: